-T-Mobile's Magenta plan is by far the most expensive on the list starting at $70 per month with one line.
-If you have a few lines to get connected, there are some savings to be had.
+T-Mobile's Magenta plan is by far the most expensive on the list, starting at $70 per month with one line.
+It's also one of the best cell phone plans available today.
+If you happen to have a few lines to connect, there are some savings you can take advantage of.
 Also, when you add a second line, Netflix is included for free.
 It's only SD Netflix on one screen, the basic package, but it's a great addition.
 To watch your videos, you get prioritized LTE or 5G data with a 5GB high-speed mobile hotspot.
-The hotspot even has unlimited data at 3G speeds which can be a lifesaver if you work online and your internet connection goes out.
+The hotspot even has unlimited data at 3G speeds, which can be a lifesaver if you work online and your internet connection goes out.

 Magenta is a postpaid plan meaning you have to sign up with T-Mobile proper with a credit check and a billing address.
 Still, you get access to T-Mobile stores for technical support as well as phone and accessory sales.
 You can also pay in cash at a store if you please.

-You get international texting and data with 5GB of LTE data in Mexico and Canada before dropping to 2G speeds.
-If you travel a lot this is a great benefit and one hour of in-flight Gogo Wi-Fi will make the trip there nicer too.
+You get unlimited international texting and data with 5GB of LTE data in Mexico and Canada before dropping to 2G speeds.
+If you travel a lot, this is a great benefit, and one hour of in-flight Gogo Wi-Fi will make the trip there nicer.

 - Priority data on the T-Mobile network with 5G

 - 5GB of high-speed mobile hotspot then unlimited 3G speed